 Is this the right credit card for you?
 Read on for some of the pros and cons to find out.

 Let's talk about a massive pro to this card.
-When you sign on, you can get 25,000 points at the time of this article.
+Effective September 1, 2022, you are able to earn up to a whopping 45,000 bonus Scene+™ in your first year.
+That's an additional $850 towards travel.
 That's going to go a long way towards your next travel purchase.
-In fact, effective September 1, 2022, you are able to earn up to a whopping 40,000 bonus Scene+™ in your first year.
-That's an additional $400 towards travel.
 Not only that, but your annual fee is waived in year one.
-However, it's recommended to apply now as this offer ends on October 31, 2022.
+However, it's recommended to apply now as this offer ends on April 30, 2023.

 While this wasn't the case in the past, the Scotiabank Gold American Express® Card no longer charges foreign transaction fees.
 As we mentioned previously, this is a gamechanger for people who engage in a lot of international travel.
 The fees add up.